• Blog

 If your video involves a script, then here’s another resource to check out when it comes to writing a great script.

-2. Choose the right team for your project
+2. Build the right production team

 A music video team is usually made up of a director, animator, and designer.
 The director will take care of the overall structure and ensure that the video matches the music’s vibe.
 At the same time, the animator (depending on the video style you’re going for) creates different scenes that match what you envisioned in your storyboard.

 The best idea is to find a team with experience in creating promotional videos because they already know how to get people interested in watching them online.
 If you're lacking a substantial budget, you can always look on sites such as Upwork, where video professionals are looking for projects to work on.
-However, be aware that it might not always be the best idea to hire the cheapest team.
-Instead, you could receive quotes from different video production companies and compare them before making a decision based on the quality of their previous work.

 If you want to go over and above the main essentials when it comes to choosing your team, you can also hire a company that will handle your music video promotion.
 This way, you can concentrate on the creative side while leaving the marketing up to the professionals.